ACCESS-NRI/access-ram3-configs/documentation/docs/pages/initial_conditions/nesting_considerations.md

-When driving model is not available at the resolution of the target nest/resolution 1 the driving model is "reconfigured" onto the target nest/resolution 1.
+When driving model data is available at a resolution that is different to the target nest/resolution 1, the driving model is "reconfigured" onto the target nest/resolution 1.
 See the resolution (in degrees) of commonly used input datasets below.

 |dataset|resolution|